iptoux/dyMotd/readme.md

 ## Notes

 Since there is no automatic installation, it must be done by hand.
 I'm sorry for that but it will come later.
-For a full guide to install this script, go to the wiki on [github.com][].
+For a full guide to install this script, go to the wiki [How to install dyMotd?][].

 ## License